philvoyer/pragma-once/160623/pragma-once-background/README.md

 ## Summary

-Animation frame start by filling the canvas background with a clear color.
+Animation frame starts by filling the canvas background with a clear color.

 ## Description

-A minimalistic program that fill the canvas background with a random clear color.
+A minimalistic program that fills the canvas background with a random clear color.
-Clear color change on click press.
+Clear color changes on click press.